Warrant of Fitness

 A Warrant of Fitness (WoF) is an official New Zealand document certifying that a light motor vehicle has passed a compulsory periodic inspection of safety and roadworthiness.
+The inspection system is administered by the New Zealand Transport Agency (NZTA).
 Most vehicles with a gross mass under 3500 kg that are used on public roads are required to undergo a WoF test, with the frequency depending on the age of the vehicle.
-Since 1 January 2014, vehicles first registered on or after 1 January 2000 must undergo a WoF test annually; older vehicles must undergo a WoF test every six months.
-From 1 July 2014, vehicles first registered on or after 1 January 2000 must undergo a WoF test at first registration, at three years, and then annually after that; older vehicles must undergo a WoF test every six months.
+New vehicles have a WoF issued at first registration that is valid for three years, then annually thereafter.
+Vehicles first registered anywhere on or after 1 January 2000 must undergo a WoF test annually; pre 2000 vehicles must undergo a WoF test every six months until they reach the 40th anniversary of their first registration anywhere, after which eligible motor vehicles are then only subject to annual inspection.

 Vehicles over 3500 kg, passenger service vehicles (taxis, buses, shuttles, etc.), and rental vehicles do not have a Warrant of Fitness.
 Instead, these vehicles must possess a Certificate of Fitness (CoF).
-The CoF test is similar to the WoF test, but must be undergone every six months regardless of the age of the vehicle.
+The CoF test is similar to the WoF test, but must be undergone every six months regardless of the age of the vehicle, unless a different inspection interval has been specified by the Transport Agency, or it is an eligible privately owned motorhome which are on a twelve month CoF.
+Brand new rental cars will also initially be issued with a twelve month CoF.